We Can Hide More Bits: The Unused Watermarking Capacity in Theory and in Practice: Related work

 \textbf{Classic principled methods.} Early research on image watermarking was dominated by hand-crafted signal processing techniques, grounded in well-understood mathematical and perceptual models.
 These methods could operate directly in the pixel domain \citep{van1994digital,bas2002geometrically}, or in transform domains, most commonly the discrete cosine transform (DCT, \citealp{bors1996image,piva1997dct}) and the discrete wavelet transform (DWT, \citealp{xia1998wavelet,barni2001improved}), as well as combinations of the two \citep{navas2008dwtdctsvd,feng2010dwt,zear2018proposed}.
 A key insight was that perceptually significant frequencies tend to be preserved under transformations \citep{cox1997spread}.
 Other schemes, such as \citep{ni2006Reversible}, introduced perturbations to all pixels with specific values to enable very large payloads.
 Despite being principled and accompanied by theoretical guarantees, these methods have limited robustness to perturbations and, in some cases, cause noticeable image degradation.

 \textbf{Deep learning based-watermarking.} With the development of deep learning techniques for computer vision, it was only natural to extend them to image watermarking. \citet{vukotic2018deep} proposed adversarially attacking a fixed image extractors, an idea later built upon by \citet{fernandez2022self} and \citet{kishore_fixed_2022}.
+A similar iterative approach, albeit lacking robustness, was attempted for steganography by \citet{liso_chen2023}.
+LISO operates by iteratively optimizing the embedding of information into images, but its performance degrades sharply under even mild compression.
+Notably, the only robustness-aware variant, LISO-JPEG, achieves merely $\sim$1 bpp at 19.7 dB PSNR, which is well below practical watermarking quality and is only robust to JPEG compression with CRF 80.
+This demonstrates that LISO is non-practical for real-world watermarking applications due to its weak robustness and low fidelity.

 More popular and successful methods train purpose-built neural networks.
 Early convolutional models, such as those introduced by \citet{mun2017robust} and \citet{zhu2018hidden}, established the feasibility of CNN-based watermarking.
 Subsequently, architectures based on U-Net \citep{ronneberger2015u} gained prominence, leveraging multi-resolution representations and residual connections to enable greater network depths.
 Recent work has also explored watermarking in the latent space of diffusion models \cite{Bui_2023_CVPR}.
 Advances in perceptual loss design have proven critical: careful loss selection and tuning improved both image quality \citep{bui2023trustmark,fernandez2024video,xu2025invismark} and robustness \citep{tancik2020stegastamp,jia2021mbrs,pan2024jigmark}.
 Beyond robustness, methods for watermark localization and multi-message embedding have been proposed \citep{wam-sander2025watermark, wang2024must, zhang2024editguard}, while add-on techniques such as adversarial training \citep{luo2020distortion} and attention mechanisms \citep{zhang2020robust} further enhance performance.
 Although combining image generation with watermarking has also been studied \citep{fernandez2023stable,wen2023tree,kim2023wouaf,hong2024exact,ci2024ringid}, such generative approaches are beyond the scope of this work.